pvdz/heatfiler/README.md

 ## Demo

-See [heatfiler.qfox.nl](http://localhost/heatfiler/src/#run,files,here) for a live demo of the profiler.
+See [heatfiler.qfox.nl](http://heatfiler.qfox.nl/#run,files,here) for a live demo of the profiler.

+Alternatively you can visit [the github version](https://qfox.github.io/heatfiler/src/index.html#run,files,here) which is probably more up to date :)

 I've also added three integration examples.
 Open one of:
 - http://heatfiler.qfox.nl/dragon/